Raunik2/Code_Pair/README.md

   `git clone <URL>`

->  Add environment Variables in the .env file
+>  Add Environment Variables in the .env file

-Add .env file in root directory
+Add the .env file in the root directory.

 ```
 REACT_APP_BACKEND_URL=http://localhost:5000/